 Hamilton is a larger medium-sized city located in the state of Ohio.
 With a population of 62,082 people and 21 constituent neighborhoods, Hamilton is the 11th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hamilton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Hamilton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hamilton are a mix of both white- and blue-collar jobs.
 Overall, Hamilton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hamilton who work in office and administrative support (13.31%), sales jobs (9.82%), and food service (8.47%).

-The citizens of Hamilton are slightly less educated than the national average of 21.84% for the average city or town: 16.20% of adults in Hamilton have a bachelor's degree or advanced degree
+The percentage of adults in Hamilton with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.20% of adults in Hamilton have a bachelor's degree or advanced degree.

 The per capita income in Hamilton in 2018 was $24,230, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $96,920 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.